elishaukpong/libraryapp/readme.md

 ## License

-Bibliothèque is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Bibliothèque is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT) and developed using the Laravel framework.